-Federal Direct Unsubsidized Loans: This program is intended for those student borrowers who do not qualify for federal interest benefits.
+4. Federal Direct Unsubsidized Loans: This program is intended for those student borrowers who do not qualify for federal interest benefits.
 Students borrow directly from the U.S. Department of Education.

 Application can be made by a student enrolled at least half-time (5 hours).
 The maximum amount allowed per year is \$8,500, and the total amount allowed for graduate or professional school is \$65,500 (including any undergraduate loans).
-The variable interest rate is based on the

-91-day T-bill plus 3.10%, not to exceed 8.25%.
+The variable interest rate is based on the 91-day T-bill plus 3.10%, not to exceed 8.25%.
 The student is responsible for paying all interest while in school.

-5. AUM Emergency Loan Fund: This program is available to undergraduate or graduate students whose tuition is paid and who are taking 12 hours or more at AUM.
+5. AUM Emergency Loan Fund: This program is available to undergraduate or graduate students whose tuition is paid and who are taking 12 or more hours (undergraduate) or 8 or more hours (graduate) at AUM.
 Normally up to \$100 can be approved in the case of unforeseen circumstances, such as an accident, for which prior planning would have been impossible.
 Students obtaining emergency loans will have up to 45 days to repay without interest.
 An interest rate of 1% per month will be charged on the unpaid balance of overdue loans.